th2-net/th2-common-utils-go/README.md

-My task was to write converting functions from act.PlaceMessageRequest to map[string]interface{} and vice versa.
+The task was to write converting functions from act.PlaceMessageRequest to map[string]interface{} and vice versa.